EDS-240-Data-Viz/.github/profile/README.md

+# Course materials for EDS 240

-## EDS 240: Data Visualization & Communication course materials
+This is a centralized organization for housing all code and materials for EDS 240: Data Visualization & Communication.
+It includes:

+- the course website repository
+- assignment templates (private)
+- assignment answer keys (private)

+Explore the course website for more information!

 <!--